 Air pressure that is too low or too high can cause blowouts as well, and this situation cannot be blamed on a defect.
 High air temperatures in some regions of the world can also lead to tire failure.

 Of course, attorneys for the manufacturer will do everything in their power to prove that an accident was not caused by a defect in the company’s tires.
-This is why expert investigators are a necessity for the plaintiffs, who might have suffered very expensive catastrophic injuries or wrongful death in the accident.
-Lawyers who handle product defect cases, particularly in automobiles, will have experts available to provide reports on behalf of the plaintiff(s).
+This is why expert investigators are a necessity for the plaintiffs who might have suffered very expensive catastrophic injuries or wrongful death in the accident.
+A tire defect attorney handles product defect cases, particularly in automobiles, and will have experts available to provide reports on behalf of the plaintiff(s).